Claim: Adolf Hitler once said, “To conquer a nation, you must first disarm its citizens.”

 I saw a post on Facebook that quoted Adolf Hitler as saying, “To conquer a nation, you must first disarm its citizens.”
 Did he say that?

 Origins: This purported quote from Adolf Hitler about the disarming of citizens being essential to “conquering a nation” is frequently cited in discussions about gun control in the United States, but as far as we know no one has ever turned up a source documenting that Hitler literally said this (or something very similar).

-Whether this quote could be considered "true" in the sense that it compactly paraphrases an idea that Hitler once expressed depends upon how one interprets its meaning.
-The book Hitler's Table Talk, 1941-1944: Secret Conversations records Hitler as having said the following sometime between February and September 1942:
+Whether this quote could be considered “true” in the sense that it compactly paraphrases an idea that Hitler once expressed depends upon how one interprets its meaning.
+The book Hitler’s Table Talk,

-The most foolish mistake we could possibly make would be to allow the subject races to possess arms.
-History shows that all conquerors who have allowed their subject races to carry arms have prepared their own downfall by so doing.
+The most foolish mistake we could possibly make would be to allow the subjugated races to possess arms.
+History shows that all conquerors who have allowed their subjugated races to carry arms have prepared their own downfall by so doing.
 Indeed, I would go so far as to say that the supply of arms to the underdogs is a sine qua non for the overthrow of any sovereignty.
-So let's not have any native militia or native police.
+So let’s not have any native militia or native police.